Bulk loading data to Azure SQL

 FIRSTROW = 2);

-• In the above code snippet, FIRSTROW is set to 2 because the rows starts from the second line in the CSV file as the first line contains the column headers.
+• In the above code snippet, FIRSTROW is set to 2 because the rows start from the second line in the CSV file as the first line contains the column headers.

 bulk insert from Azure blob storage to Azure SQL database

-Hence, in this way you can use the BULK INSERT statement in Azure data studio to bulk insert data from a file into an Azure SQL database.
+Hence, you can use the BULK INSERT statement in Azure Data Studio to insert data from a file into an Azure SQL database in bulk.

 Read: Migrate SQL Server to Azure SQL database